Skip to main content

 Keith O'Brien

-Keith O'Brien is the New York Times bestselling author of CHARLIE HUSTLE, PARADISE FALLS, FLY GIRLS and OUTSIDE SHOT, a finalist for the PEN/ESPN Award for Literary Sportswriting, and an award-winning journalist.
-O’Brien has written for The New York Times, The Washington Post and Politico, and his stories have also appeared on National Public Radio and "This American Life."
-He lives in New Hampshire.
+Keith O’Brien is the New York Times bestselling author of HEARTLAND, CHARLIE HUSTLE, PARADISE FALLS, FLY GIRLS and OUTSIDE SHOT.
+He has won the 2025 PEN/Jacqueline Bograd Weld award for biography; has been a finalist for the PEN/ESPN Award for Literary Sports writing; and has written for The New York Times, The Washington Post, The Boston Globe, The Atlantic, Rolling Stone, NPR and "This American Life."
+A native of Ohio, he lives in New Hampshire.

 Keith O'Brien